AdityaLab/Samay/README.md

 You can add the package to your project by running the following command:

-To run LPTM run the following command:
+To use LPTM run the following command:

 ```bash
 pip install git+https://github.com/AdityaLab/Samay.git@LPTM
 ```

-To install all the models run:
+To use all the other models run:
 ```bash
 pip install git+https://github.com/AdityaLab/Samay.git
 ```